q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 ````

 This directive has an example of directive options, namely `maxdepth` and `caption`.
-You can think of these as arguments to a function.
+You can think of these as arguments for a function.
-We then have options for depth of the Table of Contents (what level of headers to show), as well as the "caption".
+We then have options for the depth of the Table of Contents (what level of headers to show), as well as the "caption".
 You can see other options for this directive under "Additional options" on the [documentation page][sphinx directives].

-After the settings for the TOC tree, you list the name of the pages you want to be included in this Table of Contents.
+After the settings for the TOC tree, you list the names of the pages you want to be included in this Table of Contents.
 Right now, we are including the 'Getting Started' page and the API page.

 Note that you add the __file name__ in the TOC Tree, but the title of the page is what shows up in the TOC.
-For example, for the `Getting Started` page, the page heading is 'Getting Started', but you list the file name without the extension is the TOC tree as `getting_started`.
+For example, for the `Getting Started` page, the page heading is 'Getting Started', but you list the file name without the extension in the TOC tree as `getting_started`.

 ### Exercise - Adding to the Table of Contents